Yangshuo Cycling: 10-Mile Gallery Road

 Guilin to Yangshuo

-A high-speed rail ticket to Yangshuo costs 24 yuan.
-There are convenient, easily labeled buses from the train station to take you directly to Yangshuo or Xingping: the ticket to Yangshuo will be 10-15 yuan.
+A high-speed rail ticket to Yangshuo costs around 24 yuan.
+From the train station, clearly marked buses are available to Yangshuo or Xingping, with tickets to Yangshuo costing about 10–15 yuan.

-By Bus: Buses to Yangshuo leave from the Guilin South Bus Station frequently, about every 20 minutes or so.
-The bus to Yangshuo takes around 2 hours and drops you off in Yangshuo proper – the Yangshuo Bus Station is around a 30-minute walk from the popular Yangshuo West Street, or a quick taxi ride away.
+By Bus: Buses to Yangshuo depart frequently—about every 20 minutes—from Guilin South Bus Station.
+The ride takes around 2 hours and drops you at the Yangshuo Bus Station, which is about a 30-minute walk or a short taxi ride from the popular Yangshuo West Street.

-The Guilin South Bus Station is around a 30 minutes bus ride from the downtown Guilin Train Station, and is serviced by multiple bus lines, including the K99 bus.
-All public buses in Guilin cost 2 yuan.
-Alternatively, a Guilin taxi could take you to the South Bus Station to get to Yangshuo.
+Guilin South Bus Station is about 30 minutes by public bus from downtown Guilin Train Station and is served by several lines, including the K99 bus.
+All city buses in Guilin have a flat fare of 2 yuan.
+Alternatively, you can take a Guilin taxi directly to the South Bus Station for your trip to Yangshuo.

-By Boat or Raft: You could take a raft or cruise ship from the Yangdi Pier to Xingping or to Mural Hill (where there’s a free shuttle bus to get you the rest of the way to Xingping).
-From there, you could hop on a bus to Yangshuo.
-If you wish to organize a river cruise, talk to your hostel or hotel and find the best price options, as they vary based off of time and quality.
+By Boat or Raft: For a more scenic journey, consider taking a Li River cruise or bamboo raft from Yangdi Pier to Xingping or Mural Hill.
+From these points, free shuttle buses or local buses can take you the rest of the way to Yangshuo.
+If you want to organize a river cruise or rafting experience, consult your hostel or hotel for the best options and prices, as costs vary depending on season, duration, and quality.

 A rooftop view of the old part of Yangshuo town (West Street) with karst mountains in the background